videojs/blog/source/_drafts/Feature-Spotlight-Middleware.md

     duration(durationFromTech) {
       if (areWeCurrentlyPlayingAnAd(durationFromTech)) {
-        // since we're now in an ad, return the ad duration return 30;
+        // since we're now in an ad, return the ad duration
+        // in a real example you'd calculate this based on your playlist
+        // rather than hardcode a value in here return 30;
       } else {
         // we're playing back content, so, return that duration